weaponsforge/weaponsforge/README.md

 ### Topics of Interest

 Software architecture analysis and design, Web Development, JavaScript frameworks for front-end and backend, 3D graphics, 3D modelling and animation, Web Mapping, DevOps, CI/CD, NodeJS, Docker, SQL and NoSQL databases, Web3, Blockchain, Firebase

+### Active Goals

+- Building custom software as tools for personal use and sharing them with people having similar needs
+- Learning the capabilities of modern/generative AI for providing more robust and creative solutions for solving problems

 ### Holopin Badges